charite-uwatwembi/Codewars_Katas/README.md

-There is are codewars katas answers i have worked on.
+These are codewars katas answers i have worked on.